open-rmf/rmf-web/README.md

 * If a feature is missing or is not working, it could be only available in an Open-RMF source build, and not in the binaries.
 Try building Open-RMF from source and source that new workspace before launching the API server. `rmf-web` may use in-development features of Open-RMF.

 * Creating tasks from the web dashboard when running a simulated Open-RMF deployment will require the task start time suit simulation time, which starts from unix millis 0.
 Try creating the same task with a start date of before the year of 1970.

+* Check if the issue has already been [reported or fixed](https://github.com/open-rmf/rmf-web/issues).